django/django/docs/concepts.rst

 into a cache or thumbnailing newly-uploaded images.

-Channels changes the way Django runs to be "event oriented" - rather than just responding to requests, instead Django responses to a wide array of events sent on *channels*.
+Channels changes the way Django runs to be "event oriented" - rather than just responding to requests, instead Django responds to a wide array of events sent on *channels*.
 There's still no persistent state - each event handler, or *consumer* as we call them, is called independently in a way much like a view is called.